grep265/Docker/ardupilot_sitl_docker/README.md

 ## Running the Container

-After building the container, you can run it using the following command:
+After pulling/building the container and inside the ardupilot folder, you can run the following command:

 ```bash
 docker run -it -v `pwd`:/ardupilot -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY ardupilot-sitl /bin/bash